ga4gh/refget/docs/seqcol.md

 However, there are no existing tools or standards to formalize and simplify answering the question of reference genome compatibility.

 An earlier standard, the refget sequences protocol, partially addressed this issue for individual sequences, such as a single chromosome, but is not directly applicable to collections of sequences, such as a linear reference genome.
-Building on refget sequences, sequence collections presents fundamental concepts, and therefore the specification can be used for many downstream use cases.
+Building on refget sequences, sequence collections presents fundamental concepts, and therefore the specification can be used for many use cases.
 For example, we envision that seqcol identifiers could replace or live alongside the human-readable identifiers currently used to identify reference genomes (e.g. "hg38" or "GRCh38"), which would provide improved reproducibility.

 Some other examples of common use cases where the use of seqcol is beneficial include: